-"I believe this ruling is going to make HMOs work with physicians on quality parameters, and utilization is a part of quality," says Marc J. Schneiderman, MD, past president of the Pennsylvania Academy of Family Physicians in Harrisburg, and the president of the Allegheny Chapter of the Pennsylvania Academy of Family Physicians.
+"I believe this ruling will make HMOs work with physicians on quality parameters.
+Utilization is part of quality," says Marc Schneiderman, MD, past president of the Pennsylvania Academy of Family Physicians in Harrisburg and president of the Allegheny Chapter of the Pennsylvania Academy of Family Physicians.

-"No HMO wants patient care sacrificed," he says.
-"But on a personal level, the HMOs are constantly bringing numbers to physicians that we over-refer, over-utilize tests."
+"No HMO wants patient care sacrificed," Schneiderman says.
+"But on a personal level, the HMOs are constantly bringing numbers to physicians saying that we over-refer, overutilize tests."

-"When you ask them to show you the charts and show you where you can cut costs, they never do," he adds.
+"When I ask them to show me the charts and show me where I can cut costs, they never do," he adds.